LearnTeachCode/learnteachcode.github.io/README.md

-# learntocodela.github.io
-Website for Learn to Code LA, a community in Los Angeles for anyone who wants to learn about computer science or programming
+Website for Learn Teach Code, a community for anyone who wants to learn about computer science or programming